htmlbanjo/disco-courier/README.md

 - run `npm install` in the directory created.
 - place a copy of your [exported data](https://github.com/Perfare/AssetStudio) in /data/dialog.json
 - note: make sure your [extracted game data is in the JSON format](https://github.com/Perfare/AssetStudio/issues/477)!
-- run a health check: `npm run courier:health`
+- run a health check: `npm run courier-health`

 If everything is setup correctly, you'll get a json response with summary details of the game's "FYS" attribute (_...get it? ...Health check? ...GET IT?!?_ Yeah me either).